 - Advice that is both LGA specific and includes regional opportunities

 Central NSW Joint Organisation members collaborated on a regional project to identify key locations to install EV charging stations.
 This was a strategic approach to charging infrastructure that will ensure that electric vehicle drivers have the most logical and stress-free journey through the region.
 The project had a strong tourism focus to ensure there is inter-connectivity with the Sydney and Canberra.
 In 2021 a regional report was published.
 To see the report on Regional Charging Infrastructure in Central NSW click here.

 Visiting Family & Relatives Regional Campaign – “We Want You Back”

-The campaign featuring home-grown talent was designed to promote the region to intrastate travellers visiting family and friends and this is the first time a TV campaign has been produced by the group.
+The campaign featuring home-grown talent was designed to promote the region to intrastate travellers visiting family and friends and this was the first time a TV campaign had been produced by the group.

-Mayors have been issuing media releases as part of the campaign to encourage local hosts to support local when visiting friends and relatives come to stay.
+Mayors issued media releases as part of the campaign to encourage local hosts to support local when visiting friends and relatives come to stay.

 Online WHS Contractor Inductions

 CNSWJO member councils have been conducting general WHS inductions for contractors since 2003 with the package undergoing many reviews and updates during this time to ensure alignment with legislation and council requirements.
 As a result of significant amount of interest from members of the WHS/Risk Management Group the project was fast-tracked with approval from the Board to help alleviate congestion and the backlog of inductions that occurred during the early months of Covid-19.